simoneburch/config-onprem-ad/README.md

 <br />
 <br />

-Step 6:
+__Step 6: Creating Admin account, User account, and Organizational Units__

 ![image](https://i.imgur.com/rT8VXam.jpg)

-Admin account and folders
 - Since we turn the DC-1 VM as a domain controller when logging in we have to use username as "mydomain.com\labuser" or the \username created and the password is the same as it was created in the VM setup
 - Login and hit the search for active directory users and computers
 - Create two folders by right clicking mydomain.com folder and select new then organization unit.